A Master's Degree or Endorsement Focused on Generalist Preparation in Special Education

 - EDSE 510 Foundations of Special Education (3)

-- EDSE 511 Learning Environments and Cultural Considerations (3) ** MA-only
+- EDSE 511 Content Accessibility for CLD and Students with Identified Needs (3) ** MA-only

 - EDSE 512 Assessment, IEP Development and Instructional Planning (3)